 · Turn off the heat and place the syrup in small bottles.
 If you don’t have too much, then you can simply place the bottles in the fridge.
 If you have a larger quantity of syrup, and not so much spare place in the fridge, then you must sterilize the bottles before.

 · Sterilizing the bottles:

 Wash and rinse the bottles very well.
-Place them (not the caps, as they have a rubber seal on the inside that could melt) on a metal tray and place it in the oven.
+Place them (not the caps, as they have a rubber seal on the inside that could melt) on a metal tray and place it in the oven (cold, not pre-heated).
 Keep the bottles there for 30 minutes at 170°C (338°F).
 Turn off the heat and let them cool a little inside the oven, with the door opened.